imagej/imagej.github.io/pages/Jython_Scripting.md

 print CvMat(TwoColumn)
 ```

-{% include warning-box content="The
+{% capture includecontent %} The `org.bytedeco.javacpp.opencv_core.Mat`
-`org.bytedeco.javacpp.opencv_core.Mat` object is different than the
+object is different than the `org.opencv.core.Mat` \!\!
+They don't have
-`org.opencv.core.Mat` \!\!
-They don't have exactly the same attributes
+exactly the same attributes and functions.
+In Fiji you should always use
-and functions.
-In Fiji you should always use the objects from
+the objects from `org.bytedeco.javacpp`. {% endcapture %}

-`org.bytedeco.javacpp`." %}
+{% include warning-box content=includecontent %}

 Similarly there is some apparent redudancy for the function in the
 javacpp API.